 Conversely, isolation from feminine stimuli is expected to lower testosterone levels.
 One finding that can corroborate this, is that during the isolation created by imprisonment, sexual violence between male prisoners is more than three times lower than among female prisoners.
 There may be of course various reasons for these lower levels of sexual violence in imprisoned men compared to imprisoned women, but one such probable reason is the decrease in testosterone levels due to the isolation from femininity, while hormones levels in women are less dependent on external signals and hence isolation from such stimuli does not impact their sexual violence as much.

-Since the levels of the sex hormone in men, unlike in women, depend primarily on exposure to the external signals pointed to above, if the feminist bans are sweeping enough and apply at all times including on thoughts (as they do in feminist societies), it can be predicted that over time in many men testosterone will never be allowed to reach the level it would have reached without the prohibitions, simulating the effect of phyisical and psychological confinement.
+Since the levels of the sex hormone in men, unlike in women, depend primarily on exposure to the external signals pointed to above, if the feminist bans are sweeping enough and apply at all times including on thoughts (as they do in feminist societies), it can be predicted that over time in many men testosterone will never be allowed to reach the level it would have reached without the prohibitions, simulating the effect of physical and psychological confinement.
 In turn, this can be predicted to create epidemics of problems in functions that depend on minimum levels of the hormone, specifically impotence and low-quality sperm, both determined by testosterone levels.

 Attempts have been made to attribute the low-testosterone epidemic to environmental pollution, but no biological evidence to support these theories has been found.
 Here we must draw a distinction between fertility, and testosterone levels.
 There is a consistent and troubling decline in human fertility, that manifests as a rise in various anomalies in both sexes along dozens of stages of the fertility mechanisms – from the state of the genetic material in the egg and the sperm that influences the probability of fertilization, to the fetus environment in the womb that affects the probability of miscarriage.
-While the continuing drop in human fertility was convincingly linked to chemical environmental pollution, as for testosterone levels in teens and men which is but one of hundreds of components comprising human fertility, no consistent link to any polluting factor was ever found.
+While the continuing drop in human fertility was convincingly linked to chemical environmental pollution, as for testosterone levels in teens and men, no consistent link to any polluting factor was ever found.
 Studies that searched for a link between specific polluting chemicals and testosterone levels found opposite effects for the same chemicals, that is, sometimes a study would sample men and observe in those with higher levels of a specific polluting chemical, lower testosterone compared to the other men, and sometimes, a study would look at the very same chemical and find the opposite – men with more of that chemical are the ones with higher testosterone levels, the effects being in the first place too small to explain the observed decline.
-Only two meta-analyses of such studies could be found, one on lead and the other on phthalates, neither found any consistent association between pollutants and testosterone levels, only between pollutants and other variables (to quote one, “the testosterone, follicle stimulating hormone and luteinising hormone levels of the occupationally Pb (lead) exposed participants are comparable to that of unexposed comparators“; emphasis is not in the source).
+Only two meta-analyses of such studies could be found, one on lead and the other on phthalates, neither of which finding any consistent association between pollutants and testosterone levels, only between pollutants and other variables (to quote one, “the testosterone, follicle stimulating hormone and luteinising hormone levels of the occupationally Pb (lead) exposed participants are comparable to that of unexposed comparators“; emphasis is not in the source).
 In short, it is the general fertility of both sexes, through different stages in it, that was linked to pollution, while the consistent fall in testosterone levels in men has remained to this day unexplained.